HamiltonMultimedia/hello-world/README.md

 Do you risk losing everything you've worked for?
 Remember you're closer to your goal than from when you started so why stop now?
 Please keep going!

+The further I go the more convoluted it gets.